 - The email will only be removed from SaneNoReplies, when -all- TO addresses reply back.

 - The only replies that count for removing from SaneNoReplies: the ones that come from the TO addresses.
 Emails in your CC field do not count.

 Why are these emails set to Unread?

 The emails in your Sent folder are normally displayed as “read”.
 When copying the email to your SaneNoReplies folder, we set them to “unread” so you know which you have reviewed.

-If you manually move an email into SaneNoReplies, it will be moved to your Trash folder automatically for non-Gmail people and the label will be removed for Gmail folks.
-So please don’t do that.
+If you manually move an email into SaneNoReplies, it will be moved to your Trash folder automatically for non-Gmail people.
+(The SaneNoReplies label will be removed for Gmail folks.)
+This is not a folder you move or train items to.
+So please don’t move items to there.

 Want us to go the extra mile and remind your recipient to reply to you?
 Include “.resend” in a SaneReminder address you create.
 That way we’ll not only remind you that they didn’t reply, but we’ll also nudge your recipient that you are expecting a reply from them.
 Example: Type firstname.lastname@example.org in the BCC section of your email.
 Learn More.